TiddlyWiki/TiddlyWiki5/licenses/cla-entity.md

 Thank you for your interest in contributing to TiddlyWiki5 ("We" or "Us").

 This contributor agreement ("Agreement") documents the rights granted by contributors to Us.
-To make this document effective, please sign it and send it to Us by electronic submission, following the instructions at [contributing.md](../contributing.md).
+To make this document effective, please sign it and send it to Us by electronic submission, following the instructions in `contributing.md`, which is in the root directory of the project repository.
 This is a legally binding document, so please read it carefully before agreeing to it.
 The Agreement may cover more than one software project managed by Us.

 1. Definitions
 --------------